 23. Enjoy Local Flavors in the Bird Rock Neighborhood

 The cozy Bird Rock neighborhood is just a few miles from the popular Village of La Jolla.
 It covers several small blocks on La Jolla Blvd, roughly between Camino de la Costa and Midway Street.
 I live just up the hill, so I spend a lot of time here.
-Here are some places you might want to check out:
+Here are some places you should check out:

 - Bird Rock Coffee: Locally famous place for your morning or afternoon cup.